gkapfham/codepalousa2021-presentation-typer/README.md

 ## Introduction

-Slides created by [Gregory M. Kapfhammer](https://www.gregorykapfhammer.com/) for a presentation given at [PyOhio 2021](https://www.pyohio.org/2021/).
-The title of the presentation is "Great On Their Own, Even Better Together:
-Application Development with Python, Typer, and Poetry".
+Slides created by [Gregory M. Kapfhammer](https://www.gregorykapfhammer.com/) for a presentation given at [CodepaLOUsa 2021](https://www.codepalousa.com/Default.aspx).
+The title of the presentation is "Great On Their Own, Even Better Together: Application Development with Python, Typer, and Poetry".

 ## Installation